birdca/TreeHole/README.md

 About function search():
 This is a unfinished function.
 Ideally, use search(word) to find specific word in secrects, and it'll list out all the history secrets that mentioned this word, like the feature #tag.
+[Note]: Where I'm stucked in is that the insertTag() not being triggered, but I didn't find out the reason yet.